Davidsona69/presprint-quote-system/README.md

 cover, perfect bound, black and white`.
 You should get a 3D book with a 7.03 mm spine and a total around 1,582,185 XAF.

+For local development, the database and backend are bound to `127.0.0.1`.
+Set `POSTGRES_PASSWORD`, `ENVIRONMENT` and `ADMIN_API_KEY` in a root `.env` file when overriding the Compose defaults.
+Never use the example password in a public deployment.

 ### 6. Stopping

 ```bash